balena-io/docs/pages/learn/welcome/production-plan.md

 ### Development images

-When developing a new application, you should consider using a [development image][dev-vs-prod] of {{ $names.os.lower }}.
-These images have a number of features that, for security reasons, are not present in the production releases of {{ $names.os.lower }}.
+When developing a new application, you should consider using a [development image][dev-vs-prod] of balenaOS.
+These images have a number of features that, for security reasons, are not present in the production releases of balenaOS.
 These include:

 - Passwordless SSH access to the host OS
 - Access to the Docker socket